Dave Schellhase: Professional career

-In 1968, he was drafted by the Phoenix Suns in the expansion draft; he did not make the final roster and subsequently began a collegiate coaching career.
+In 1968, Schellhase and Kerr were reunited with the Phoenix Suns after the first-year franchise selected him in the expansion draft.
+He did not make the final roster and embarked on a college coaching career a short time later.

 Collegiate coaching career

 Purdue

-A few years after a brief stint playing in the NBA, Dave Schellhase served as an assistant coach under head coach George King in his last two seasons (1971–1972) on the bench.
-In two seasons, he helped coach Purdue to an overall record of 30–19, including an NIT appearance in 1971.
-Mainly an assistant to the freshman team, he joined fellow former Purdue standout, George Faerber, under coach Dave Toney.
+Schellhase served as an assistant coach under head coach George King in his last two seasons (1971–1972) on the bench.
+In that span, Purdue achieved a 30–19 record and 1971 NIT appearance.
+Mainly an assistant to the freshman team, he joined fellow former Purdue standout George Faerber under coach Dave Toney.